-When a person in Ohio becomes delinquent in paying their court ordered child support obligations, they face criminal prosecution under Ohio Revised Code 2919.21, Nonsupport or Contributing to Nonsupport of Dependents.
+When a person in Ohio becomes delinquent in paying their court-ordered child support obligations, they face criminal prosecution under Ohio Revised Code 2919.21, Nonsupport or Contributing to Nonsupport of Dependents.
 This law makes it a crime for a person to abandon or fail to provide adequate support to their spouse, their child under 18 years of age, their handicapped child under 21 years of age, or their elderly parent.
-In Ohio, the statue is primarily used in criminal cases to enforce child support.
+In Ohio, the statute is primarily used in criminal cases to enforce child support.

 A criminal non-support charge can be filed as a misdemeanor charge, or felony charge, depending on the conduct and prior convictions.
 In most cases, the charge is a misdemeanor first degree for the first violation of non-support of dependents.
 However, if a person has prior convictions, the non-support charge becomes a Felony fifth degree or Felony fourth degree.
-Penalties can range form 6 months in jail and $1,000 fine, or up to 18 months in jail and a $5,000 fine.
+Penalties can range from 6 months in jail and $1,000 fine, or up to 18 months in jail and a $5,000 fine.